EvanNotFound/redefine-demo/source/_posts/markdown-test.md

 ### Philosophy

-Markdown is intended to be as easy-to-read and easy-to-write as is feasible.

-Readability, however, is emphasized above all else.
-A Markdown-formatted document should be publishable as-is, as plain text, without looking like it's been marked up with tags or formatting instructions.
-While Markdown's syntax has been influenced by several existing text-to-HTML filters -- including [Setext](http://docutils.sourceforge.net/mirror/setext.html), [atx](http://www.aaronsw.com/2002/atx/), [Textile](http://textism.com/tools/textile/), [reStructuredText](http://docutils.sourceforge.net/rst.html), [Grutatext](http://www.triptico.com/software/grutatxt.html), and [EtText](http://ettext.taint.org/doc/) -- the single biggest source of inspiration for Markdown's syntax is the format of plain text email.
+Markdown is designed to be easy-to-read and easy-to-write, prioritizing readability above all.
+A Markdown-formatted document should be publishable as-is, in plain text, without appearing cluttered with tags or formatting instructions.
+Its syntax is inspired by various text-to-HTML filters like [Setext](http://docutils.sourceforge.net/mirror/setext.html), [atx](http://www.aaronsw.com/2002/atx/), [Textile](http://textism.com/tools/textile/), [reStructuredText](http://docutils.sourceforge.net/rst.html), [Grutatext](http://www.triptico.com/software/grutatxt.html), and [EtText](http://ettext.taint.org/doc/), with a significant influence from plain text email formatting.

 ## Block Elements

 ### Paragraphs and Line Breaks

-A paragraph is simply one or more consecutive lines of text, separated by one or more blank lines.
-(A blank line is any line that looks like a blank line -- a line containing nothing but spaces or tabs is considered blank.)
+A paragraph is one or more consecutive lines of text, separated by one or more blank lines.
 Normal paragraphs should not be indented with spaces or tabs.

-The implication of the "one or more consecutive lines of text" rule is that Markdown supports "hard-wrapped" text paragraphs.
-This differs significantly from most other text-to-HTML formatters (including Movable Type's "Convert Line Breaks" option) which translate every line break character in a paragraph into a `<br />` tag.

-When you *do* want to insert a `<br />` break tag using Markdown, you end a line with two or more spaces, then type return.
+Markdown supports "hard-wrapped" text paragraphs, differing from other text-to-HTML formatters that convert every line break character in a paragraph into a `<br />` tag.
+To insert a `<br />` break tag, end a line with two or more spaces, then press return.

 ### Headers

-Markdown supports two styles of headers, [Setext] [1] and [atx] [2].
+Markdown supports two styles of headers: [Setext](http://docutils.sourceforge.net/mirror/setext.html) and [atx](http://www.aaronsw.com/2002/atx/).
+Optionally, you may "close" atx-style headers with trailing hashes, purely for cosmetic purposes.

-Optionally, you may "close" atx-style headers.
-This is purely cosmetic -- you can use this if you think it looks better.
-The closing hashes don't even need to match the number of hashes used to open the header.
-(The number of opening hashes determines the header level.)

 ### Blockquotes

 Markdown uses email-style `>` characters for blockquoting.
-If you're familiar with quoting passages of text in an email message, then you know how to create a blockquote in Markdown.
-It looks best if you hard wrap the text and put a `>` before every line:
+Hard wrap the text and put a `>` before every line:

 > This is a blockquote with two paragraphs.
 Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 Aliquam hendrerit mi posuere lectus Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.
-> Donec sit amet nisl.
+Donec sit amet nisl.
 Aliquam semper ipsum sit amet velit.
 Suspendisse id sem consectetuer libero luctus adipiscing.

-Markdown allows you to be lazy and only put the `>` before the first line of a hard-wrapped paragraph:
+Markdown allows lazy blockquotes, where you only need to put the `>` before the first line:

 > This is a blockquote with two paragraphs.
 Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 Aliquam hendrerit mi posuere lectus.
-> Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.
+Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.
 >
 > Donec sit amet nisl.
 Aliquam semper ipsum sit amet velit.
 Suspendisse id sem consectetuer libero luctus adipiscing.

-Blockquotes can be nested (i.e. a blockquote-in-a-blockquote) by adding additional levels of `>`:
+Blockquotes can be nested by adding additional levels of `>`:

 > This is the first level of quoting.
 >